SlappyCheese/ArachnoCAD/README.md

 ## Contributing

-Found a bug or have a feature idea?
+Found a bug (Good! hahahhaha) or have a feature idea?
 Feel free to open an issue or submit a pull request!

 ---